 - Students work on projects to activate and consolidate English learned in class, and develop leadership, critical thinking and digital literacy skills.

 - Parents can keep track of their child’s learning progress with the learning activities on the Primary Plus online portal.

 Teaching methodology for Secondary

 Sign up for one of our courses and master the language skills that you need to be successfu in your school exams, in the DSE exam and in global society.

 Our Secondary and DSE courses:

 - are taught by experienced and internationally qualified teachers in a small-class setting which is focused on interaction between teacher and students

-- develop your speaking skills and pronunciation and consolidate your knowledge of grammar through engaging lessons with lots of speaking opportunities, unlike ‘one-way’ tutorial-style lessons
+- develop your speaking skills and pronunciation, and consolidate your knowledge of grammar through engaging lessons with lots of speaking opportunities, unlike ‘one-way’ tutorial-style lessons

 - help you learn English by using topics you care about, with a stimulating and motivating curriculum that sparks your creativity and lets you express yourself fully

 - help you develop your critical thinking skills and confidence to benefit your everyday communication in our internationalised world

-- use a wide range of learning materials, including videos, songs, websites and computer games, alongside books, as learning material to help you understand the formats, genres and styles of English that you will encounter in the modern world.
+- use a wide range of learning materials, including videos, songs, websites, computer games, books and magazines, to help you understand the formats, genres and styles of English that you will encounter in the modern world.